Eventpro24/EventPro/README.md

 - *Count Every Rotation*.
 We propose an accurate, real-time propeller speed estimation pipeline by mitigating ultra-high sensitivity of event cameras to environmental noise.

-- *Every Rotation Counts* Based on the estimatd propeller speed, we propose algorithms to accurately infer both the drone internal flight commands and external flight status.
+- *Every Rotation Counts*.
+Based on the estimatd propeller speed, we propose algorithms to accurately infer both the drone internal flight commands and external flight status.

 ![overview](overview.png)